 g.
-If an instant replay review is triggered as described in Section I, a(7) above, the officials will review the video to determine the following issues:
+If an instant replay review is triggered as described in Section I(a)(7) above, the Replay Center Official and the official who called the foul will review the video to determine the following issues:

-(1) Whether time on the shot clock expired before the ball left the shooter's hand.
-Prior to the second regular timeout in the fourth period, the review must take place at the next timeout or period break following the basket in question.

-If the next break is halftime, the review must take place prior to the officials leaving the court.
-Following the second regular timeout in the fourth period and any overtime period, the review will take place at the next clock stoppage, including immediately upon a successful basket when the clock stops in the last two minutes.
-If a shot clock violation is not reviewed in accordance with the foregoing timing rules, it may not be reviewed thereafter.

-(2) Whether a called foul that is not committed on or by a player in the act of shooting occurred prior to the expiration of time on the shot clock.

-(3) For a called foul that is committed on or by a player in the act of shooting:

-(i) whether the foul occurred prior to the expiration of time on the shot clock; or (ii) whether the shooter released the ball prior to the expiration of time on the shot clock if the foul occurred after the expiration of time on the shot clock.
+- (1) Whether time on the shot clock expired before the ball left the shooter's hand.
+Prior to the last two minutes of the 4th period or the last two minutes of any overtime period, the review must take place prior to the end of the next timeout or period break following the basket in question.
+During the last two minutes of the 4th period or the last two minutes of any overtime period, the review will take place at the next clock stoppage, including immediately upon a successful basket when the clock stops in the last two minutes.
+If a shot clock violation is not reviewed in accordance with the foregoing timing rules, it may not be reviewed thereafter. - (2) Whether a called foul that is not committed on or by a player in the act of shooting occurred prior to the expiration of time on the shot clock. - (3) For a called foul that is committed on or by a player in the act of shooting: whether the foul occurred prior to the expiration of time on the shot clock; or (ii) whether the shooter released the ball prior to the expiration of time on the shot clock if the foul occurred after the expiration of time on the shot clock.